Juvenile Delinquency and PINS Petitions

 By: Jacqueline Harounian, Esq.

 In our family law practice, we are sometimes asked about the use of PINS Petitions in Family Court.
-Usually the questions arises in connection with unruly teenagers whoAcannot be controlled@by their parents.
+Usually the questions arises in connection with unruly teenagers whoAcannot be [email protected] their parents.
 This goes beyond normal teen behavior of breaking curfew, or talking back at home.
 PINS cases deal with teenagers who are involved with drugs or alcohol, truancy, staying out overnight, or perhaps engaged in criminal behavior.
 When these issues arise, one or both parents can file a petition in Family Court for PINS (Person In Need of Supervision).
 The Family Court, and various social service agencies will get involved with the family and attempt to restore some measure of control.

 If a juvenile commits a crime and is arrested, the Family Court will be the venue where the crime is prosecuted (instead of the Criminal Court, where adult crimes are prosecuted).
 If the child is found guilty in Family Court, the child is usually sentenced to a juvenile correctional facility or other residential facility.
 The record of the conviction is then sealed and generally cannot be reopened.